of-course-i-still-love-u/EZ.Code/README.md

 # EZ.Code
-ping loop for 2 host
+Ping loop for 2 host and send notify to your Line application!
+For monitor